top of page

 Themes

-Our goal is to turn their molecular features into their liabilities.
+Our goal is to turn tumour-specific features into druggable vulnerabilities.

 Targeting the DNA damage response